-Across the river from Dubuque, the Wisconsin town of Dickeyville is home to one of the most interesting folk-art environments along the Mississippi: the Dickeyville Grotto (305 W. Main St., 608/568-3119, suggested donation).
-Started by Father Matthias Wernerus in 1920 as a memorial to three local boys killed in World War I, and worked on as a community project by his followers up through the 1960s, the Dickeyville Grotto consists of a series of caves, alcoves, and shrines made of poured concrete almost completely covered in shells, shards, minerals, and costume jewelry.
-Along with the expected Catholic religious themes, parts of the grotto also exhibit a unique vein of patriotic Americana—highlighted by the “Patriotism in Stone” memorial to Christopher Columbus, George Washington, and Abraham Lincoln.
-Maintained as a public park, with almost no commercialization, the grotto is open 24 hours every day, adjacent to the Holy Ghost Catholic Church, a block west of US-61.
+Across the river from Dubuque, the Wisconsin town of Dickeyville is home to one of the most interesting folk-art environments along the Mississippi: the Dickeyville Grotto (305 W. Main St., 608/568-3119, donation).
+Started by the priest Matthias Wernerus in 1925 as a memorial to three local boys killed in World War I, the Dickeyville Grotto consists of a series of caves, alcoves, and shrines made of poured concrete almost completely covered in shells, shards, minerals, and gems.
+Along with the expected Roman Catholic religious themes, parts of the grotto also exhibit a unique vein of patriotic Americana—highlighted by the “Patriotism in Stone” memorial to Christopher Columbus, George Washington, and Abraham Lincoln.
+With almost no commercialization, the grotto is open 24 hours every day, adjacent to the Holy Ghost Church, a block west of US-61.

 Dickeyville can be reached a number of ways.
 It’s a quick shot north along US-151 from Dubuque, or from Prairie du Chien you can follow scenic Hwy-133 along the east bank of the Mississippi.
 If it’s summertime and you want an up-close look at the Mississippi, make your way to Cassville, a historic frontier town that holds one of the river’s few surviving car ferries.
-The ferry (608/725-5180, daily in summer, weekends only in May, Sept., and Oct., $15 per car) has been running since the 1830s.
+The ferry (608/725-5180, daily summer, Sat.-Sun.
+May and Sept.-Oct., $15 per car) has been running since the 1830s.